Flying a drone while hiking & backpacking in parks, forests, and wilderness areas

-Chances are you’re a nature lover if you’re out backpacking or hiking and taking awesome scenic photos & video of said nature.
+Chances are you’re a nature lover if you’re out backpacking or hiking and taking excellent scenic photos & video of said nature.

 Please respect your fellow nature lovers and don’t harass them with your drone.
-The same goes with wildlife.
+The same goes for wildlife.
 You could permanently alter their behavior and not in a good way.